VoxelPrincess/code-spells/docker/docker_bottle_api_cheatsheet.md

-# Docker + Bottle API Cheat Sheet
+# Docker + Bottle API Cheatsheet

-This is a step-by-step guide to building and running a Bottle-based REST API in a Docker container.
+This cheatsheet provides examples for running Bottle APIs in Docker containers.

 ---